ChidiogoMelvis/SpriteKit/README.md

-Spritekit Framework - Creating a project using Spritekit framework and leveraging on the use of animations to design a 2D game in UIkit(Programmatic ui).
+Spritekit Framework - Creating a project using Spritekit framework and leveraging on the use of animations and graphics to design a 2D game in UIkit(Programmatic ui).